- Product Liability

-Paul Steck, an associate in the firm's Buffalo office, focuses his practice on insurance coverage.
-He provides comprehensive policy and coverage analysis and defends insurers in complex disputes involving priority of coverage, additional insured status, professional liability claims, including errors and omissions, workers' compensation and environmental coverage claims.
+Paul Steck, a partner in the firm's Buffalo office, focuses his practice on insurance coverage.
+He provides comprehensive policy and coverage analysis and defends insurers in complex disputes involving priority of coverage,additional insured status, professional liability claims, including errors and omissions, workers' compensation and environmental coverage claims.
 Paul has successfully argued cases on behalf of insurers in state courts including the New York Appellate Division, Second Department.
 He is an editor of Goldberg Segalla's Environmental Coverage Quarterly newsletter and has written articles on topics in his areas of concentration.

 Paul's experience also includes assisting two of the world's most prominent manufacturers of toys and children's products in matters involving recalls, product integrity, mandatory government reporting, and related issues in connection with the Consumer Product Safety Commission and other regulatory agencies.